-RWHAP Part A EMA/TGA planning efforts should expand the availability of services, reduce duplication of services, coordinate with all other public funding for HIV, and bring newly diagnosed PLWH into care or engage PLWH who know their status but are not presently in HIV care.
+RWHAP Part A EMA/TGA planning efforts should expand the availability of services, reduce duplication of services, coordinate with all other public funding for HIV, and bring newly diagnosed people with HIV into care or engage people with HIV who know their status, but are not presently in HIV care.
 RWHAP Part A planning efforts should also consider service needs not currently being met (defined as service gaps).